-- · Reflectors.
+- Reflectors.

-- Marker lights.
+- Marker lights//clearance lights/multifunction lights

-- · Clearance lights.
+- Clearance lights.

-- Taillights.
+- · Taillights.

-- · Identification lights.
+- Identification lights.

 Turn Signals and Brake Lights.
-At night your turn signals and brake lights are even more important for telling other drivers what you intend to do.
+At night your turnsignals and brake lights are even more important for telling other drivers what you intend to do.
 Make sure you have clean, working turn signals and stop lights.

 Windshield and Mirrors.
 It is more important at night than in the daytime to have a clean windshield and clean mirrors.
-Bright lights at night can cause dirt on your windshield or mirrors to create a glare of its own, blocking your view.
+Bright lights at night can cause dirton your windshield or mirrors to create a glare of its own, blocking your view.
 Most people have experienced driving toward the sun just as it has risen or is about to set, and found that they can barely see through a windshield that seemed to look OK in the middle of the day.
 Clean your windshield on the inside and outside for safe driving at night.